Hey i’m Harriet,

 I’m not a fan of:

-Watching the news, small talk, cold winter mornings (things that dysregulate my nervous system).
+Watching the news, small talk, cold winter mornings.